mallockey/hans/readme.md

 ## Brew Information

 Checkout the software on Brew's site to get information like `version` `brewName` or `isCask`.
 [Steam for example](https://formulae.brew.sh/cask/steam)

+## Windows Support

+Windows support has been added using PowerShell which installs software using Chocolately.
+Create a `packages.config` file  and an optional `commandsToRun.json` in `./windows/inputFiles`.
+A sample file can be found on [Chocolatelys site](https://docs.chocolatey.org/en-us/choco/commands/install#packages.config).
+Then run `./windows/main.ps1` in an elevated PowerShell terminal.